-Studies show that the body's backup immune system remembers the Covid virus | ExBulletin
+Studies show that the body's backup immune system remembers the COVID virus | ExBulletin

 Health

-We talk a lot about antibodies after a Covid infection and when it comes to vaccination.
-However, there is another important immune response that plays a role in protecting Covid, which can last long after the antibody has diminished and extend the power of the vaccine.
+Chicago — We talk a lot about antibodies after COVID infection and when it comes to vaccination.
+However, there is another important immune response that plays a role in COVID defense, which can last long after the antibody has diminished and expand the power of the vaccine.

 Since the early days of the pandemic, anthropologist Dr. Thomas McDade and his collaborators have used Chicago as a field survey to look for antibodies in samples sent to Northwestern University’s lab.